Hoon2724/Fall25_CSE416_Team2/README.md

    - *Note: Deploy to Vercel + Supabase, conduct beta testing.*

 ## Bug Tracking
 As mentioned in the Communication section, we are currently using the Google Spreadsheet to list the problems with our application.

-As of current status, we are recommending everyone to use this Spreadsheet to report bugs.
+Users can send feedbacks regarding their experience in CAMAR through posting comment in the community post that is dedicated in gathering feedback.
+If the user wants to submit the feedback anonymously, they can use the contact button on the post to send feedbacks to the admin privately.